The genuine Startup.exe file is a software component of Quick Startup by Glarysoft.

 Description: Startup.exe is not essential for Windows and will often cause problems.
 Startup.exe is located in a subfolder of "C:\Program Files".

-The program has a visible window.
-The startup.exe file is not a Windows core file.
-The application is loaded during the Windows boot process (see Registry key: MACHINE\Run, User Shell Folders, MACHINE\User Shell Folders, Winlogon\Shell, Run, DEFAULT\Run).
-The process has no file description.
-Therefore the technical security rating is 23% dangerous, however you should also read the user reviews.
+The Startup.exe file is not a Windows system file.
+The application is loaded during the Windows boot process (see Registry key: MACHINE\Run, User Shell Folders, MACHINE\User Shell Folders, Run, DEFAULT\Run).
+Startup.exe is a file with no information about its developer.
+Therefore the technical security rating is 32% dangerous, however you should also read the user reviews.

-Important: Some malware camouflages itself as startup.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder, for example Win32:VB-IZG (detected by Avast), and Trojan-Downloader.Win32.AutoIt.aa or Backdoor.Win32.IRCBot.qmo (detected by Kaspersky).
-Therefore, you should check the startup.exe process on your PC to see if it is a threat.
-We recommend Security Task Manager for verifying your computer's security.
-This was one of the Top Download Picks of The Washington Post and PC World.
+Important: Some malware camouflages itself as Startup.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder, for example PUA.Gen.5 or Trojan.Gen.2 (detected by Symantec), and Adware.Generic.1197017 (detected by F-Secure).
+Therefore, you should check the Startup.exe process on your PC to see if it is a threat.
+If Startup module has changed your browser's search engine and start page, you can recover your browser's default settings as follows:Reset default browser settings for Internet-Explorer ▾

-To help you analyze the startup.exe process on your computer, the following programs have proven to be helpful: Security Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
+To help you analyze the Startup.exe process on your computer, the following programs have proven to be helpful: ASecurity Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
 A unique security risk rating indicates the likelihood of the process being potential spyware, malware or a Trojan.
-Malwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.
+BMalwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.